nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris can be unlocked on the hardest level of Tekken.
-But only Chuck Norris is skilled enough to unlock himself.
-Then he roundhouse kicks the Playstation back to Japan.
+>How many theoretical physicists does it take to screw in a light bulb?
+Two.
+One to hold the bulb and one to rotate the universe.
 <!-- /joke -->

-*Last update: Sun, 16 May 2021 23:23:40 GMT*
+*Last update: Mon, 17 May 2021 01:09:41 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)